Cabot Center: Solomon Court

-Solomon Court at Cabot Center is the 1800-seat home to the women's basketball and volleyball teams, as well as the non-game day home of the men's basketball team.
+Solomon Court at Cabot Center is the 1800-seat home to the men's and women's basketball and volleyball teams.
+Men's basketball, which had previously used Cabot Center as its non-game day home, moved full-time into the facility after the late-2025 closure and subsequent demolition of Matthews Arena.
 In the late 1990s, the facilities underwent a multimillion-dollar renovation culminating with the dedication of the court to long-time fan Bernard "Bunny" Solomon on November 28, 2000.

 The venue hosted the championship game of the ECAC North, now America East Conference men's basketball tournament in 1981.

 Solomon Indoor Track

 When the Cabot Center opened in 1954 the building included a dirt floor track & field facility, not uncommon at the time.
 Now known as the Solomon Indoor Track, the facilities have undergone a number of renovations, including the installation of a 120-yard banked track in 1971, followed by the installation of a flat rubber surface track.
 In 2008 the facilities were revamped once again, installing an embedded granule track featuring four-lane straightaways, two-lane ovals, and a pole vault pit.
 Additionally, a turf infield has been included to allow training by many of the University's sports teams.
 This track is also named for Bernard "Bunny" Solomon as well as his wife, Jolane.